MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/security-guidelines.md

 These topics focus primarily on leakage issues.
 The integrity of a API system depends upon its ability, over time, to protect information, enabling access only to designated entities.
 These topics also touch upon corruption issues.
 Denial issues are not covered.

-Microsoft requires minimum security standards of partners who are building AIP enabled applications *and want to receive a signed certificate out of the production hierarchy (a production certificate)*.
-Partners attest to having met the minimum standards when they sign a legal agreement to obtain the production certificate.
 Microsoft does not test or review test results related to meeting the minimum standard; it is entirely up to the partner to ensure the minimum standards are met.
 Microsoft provides two additional levels of recommendations to help mitigate common threats.
-In general, these suggestions are additive — for example, meeting preferred recommendations assumes that you have met minimum standards, where applicable, unless otherwise specified.
+In general, these suggestions are additive; for example, meeting preferred recommendations assumes that you have met minimum standards, where applicable, unless otherwise specified.

 |Standard level|	Description|
 |---|---|